 Introduction

-If digital marketing were the Olympic games, SEO, PPC and Social Media Marketing would be your sprints, swimming and gymnastic events.
+If digital marketing were the Olympic games, SEO, PPC, and social media marketing would be your sprints, swimming, and gymnastics events.
 Everyone tunes in to these and loves the spectacle.
 In contrast, E-mail marketing is fencing; many people don’t give it enough love, but those who do find great joy and success.

 For those of you sitting on the fence (😏See what we did there?😁), this article might help clarify a few things about this once-heralded form of marketing.